Spirituality as Land, Story, & Relation

 Walking Territorial Acknowledgements

-In 2020 together with Ken Wilson (University of Regina, see his blog here) I presented a paper on the perils and promise of living out the increasingly common practice of “territorial recognitions” by getting to know local Indigenous groups and learning with our bodies to respect the territories which are theirs.
-That presentation turned into a book chapter soon to be published.
-You can watch a video of our presentation here.
+In 2020 together with Dr Ken Wilson I presented a paper on the perils and promise of living out the increasingly common practice of “territorial recognitions” by getting to know local Indigenous groups and learning with our bodies to respect the territories which are theirs.
+You can also read a short summary of some of the arguments here in The Conversation: Canada.
+The presentation eventually became a chapter in a collected volume and a stand-alone academic paper you can access for free here.

 Aware-Settler Exegesis of Biblical Texts

 In February 2019 I gave the talk below to a group at the University of Sheffield UK.
 It concerns the ways that those of us who are Settler or Settler-descended can do biblical exegesis differently when aware of that status, of land, and of the stories that have covered over oppression.
-The talk is below – the academic article that came out from this talk is available in the Journal of Interdisciplinary Biblical Studies, here.
+The talk is below – the academic article that came out from this talk is available free from the Journal of Interdisciplinary Biblical Studies, here.

 Concordia to Kahnawà:ke walks